 After 16 hours of research evaluating 110 products, we picked Fake Bake Flawless Self Tanner as our top choice.

-It's true, a good tan makes everything look better.
+A good tan indeed makes everything look better.
 However, we're all aware of the dangers of tanning beds and too much sun exposure.

 But thanks to the best self-tanners, you can get that gorgeous glow all-year-long.